-Services that are covered for you What you must pay when you get these services also reimburse transportation costs to and from the hospital or doctor's office for evaluations, transplant services and follow-up care.
+Services that are covered for you What you must pay when you get these services services and follow-up care.
 (Transportation in the distant location includes, but is not limited to: vehicle mileage, economy/coach airfare, taxi fares, or rideshare services.)
 Costs for lodging or places to stay such as hotels, motels or short-term housing as a result of travel for a covered organ transplant may also be covered.
 You can be reimbursed for eligible costs up to \$125 per day total.
 Transportation services are not subject to the daily limit amount.
 Blood - including storage and administration.
 Coverage begins with the first pint of blood that you need.
 Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 This is called an "outpatient observation" stay.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
 This fact sheet is available on the Web at medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
 Outpatient observation cost- sharing is explained in Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers.

 Services that are covered for you What you must pay when you get these services Inpatient services in a psychiatric hospital Covered services include: Mental health care services that require a hospital stay.
 There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
 The 190-day limit does not apply to Mental Health services provided in a psychiatric unit of a general hospital.
-Inpatient substance abuse services \$250 copayment for each Medicare-covered hospital stay, up to 90 days per benefit period.
+Inpatient substance abuse services \$295 copayment each day for days 1 to 5 for Medicare-covered hospital care each time you are admitted. \$0 copayment for additional Medicare-covered days, up to 90 days per benefit period.
 Plus an additional 60 lifetime reserve days. †† You pay these amounts until you reach the out-of-pocket maximum.
 Medicare hospital benefit periods are used to determine the total number of days covered for inpatient mental health care.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
 However, the cost-sharing described above applies each time you are admitted to the hospital, even if you are admitted multiple times within a benefit period.
 Inpatient stay: covered services received in a hospital or skilled nursing facility (SNF) during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections: □Physician services Please refer below to Physician/ practitioner services, including doctor's office visits.
+Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections: